Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-3/lecture-materials/mern-stack-build-part-2.md

 ## Setup

-1. Open terminal in frontend folder
+1. Open frontend folder in VS Code
 1. Install react router and sass `npm install react-router-dom sass`
-1. Change the name of `index.css` to `index.scss` in the `/src` folder and then change the inport statement inside of `index.js`
+1. Change the name of `index.css` to `index.scss` in the `/src` folder and then change the inport statement inside of `index.js` appropriately.

 <br>
 <br>